leonjvr/pvt-ssh-github/README.md

    ```

    The script will prompt you for the following information:

    - Your email address
-   - A name for your SSH key (without spaces)
    - Your GitHub username
    - The repository name

+   The SSH key name will be automatically generated based on the repository name.

 4. **Add the SSH Key to GitHub**